JamesWoolfenden/terraform-by-example/docs/lesson2.md

 What should have happened?
 Hopefully a different output showing the new value, so why didn't it?
-This is Because you're using a shell command in a null resource there is no state record.
+This is because you're using a shell command in a null resource there is no state record.
 Check your state file **terraform.tfstate**

 ```json